anton-k/handle-pattern-servant-app/README.md

 And nothing can be done about that.
 Our domain is ocean wave and it's hard to build castles on top of it.

 But we are Haskellers.
 We are mathy people.
-We like beatiful solid Math interfaces.
+We like beautiful solid Math interfaces.

 Forget it.
 This approach can lead to disaster in the web-application domain.
 The interfaces starting solid and cool quickly become incoherent and bloated.